henderjon/fred/README.md

 The end result is not pretty, certainly not optimized or cleverly crafted, but it is testable and after letting it sit, still comprehendible to the author.

+Admittedly, the glob actions ('g', 'G', 'v', and 'V') and the implementation of a fileSystem interface for 'r' and 'w' are a step beyond elementary Go but not so far as to violate the goals of clarity and comprehensibility.

 The differences between `fred` and `ed` reflect the authors usage patterns when working with `ed`.

 ## Installation